 The NUSTART program helps certain customers reduce or eliminate their past-due balance if they pay an agreed-upon budgeted amount on time each month.
 Call CL&P at 1-800-286-2828 (860-947-2828 in the Hartford and Meriden calling areas).

 UI Helps is a free service to help lower your energy bills.
 An energy expert comes to your home and performs an energy audit.
-For more information, call 1-877-WISE USE or visit the UI Helps Web page.
+For more information, call 1-877-WISE-USE (1-877-947-3873) or visit UI’s Home Energy Solutions or Home Energy Solutions - Income Eligible Web page.

 The Forgiveness Program helps residential customers who heat with electricity and are having difficulty making payments.
 Call 1-800-322-9288.

 The Matching Payment Plan helps low-income customers maintain year-round service and pay down delinquent balances by company-matched dollars.
 Call 1-800-442-5004.

 The rate you pay for the generation portion of your electric bill may be lowered.
 The ability for electric ratepayers to choose a new supplier was greatly enhanced following the passage of legislation in 2007.
 Connecticut electric companies are now required to provide information about competitive suppliers to their customers.
 Anyone who is interested should visit www.ctenergyinfo.com or call 1-877-947-3873 for more information.

 Heating our homes is expensive and many of us live with inefficient boilers/furnaces because of the high cost to replace them.
 We recently passed legislation creating a boiler/furnace replacement program that will not require you to pay a major upfront cost.